jacekmlynek/Presentation/OldBodyYoungSoul/en/old_body_young_soul.md

 ### You are not bored, when you start learning new language from its bases (types, loops, classes ...)?

-Why you always start from the beginning?
+Why you always start from theB beginning?
 Why we learn something which is almost the same  in all languages?

 ### The best way to get better with something is learning its distinctive features.